 You’ll need a degree and certification to become an accountant, depending on what type of work you decide to focus on.
 But once you get going, this can be a very lucrative field.

-Getting started: Start by getting your degree, and then get the certification you need for your particular focus – CPA, CMA, etc. If you plan to work for yourself, be sure to learn about the marketing side of business, not just the accounting side!
-Check out Empower Your Business, Golden Practices, and Don’t Mess with Taxes for informative accountant-related reading – and to learn how to market your accounting business through a blog!
+Getting started: Start by getting your degree, and then get the certification you need for your particular focus–CPA, CMA, etc. If you plan to work for yourself, be sure to learn about the marketing side of business, not just the accounting side!
+Check out Empower Your Business, Golden Practices for informative accountant-related reading–and to learn how to market your accounting business through a blog!

 Insurance inspectors help investigate insurance claims for everything from home damage to car wrecks.
 Many insurance companies hire third-party inspections companies or independent inspectors to do this work.